Builtin Functions and Constants¶

 To make Temper more readable for people familiar with other languages, some decorators don't need

-character before them.
+an @ character before them.

 The following modifying words are converted to decorations when followed by an identifier or keyword token:

-Additionally, some decorators imply the word let
+Additionally, some decorators imply the word let:

-, when not followed by let
+var and const, when not followed by let imply let.

 do {